euskalbar/euskalbar/README.md

    ```
    ([more info on the web-ext tool](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext))

-### Building the Extension
+### Building the extension

-The extension can be zipped to a file with the web-ext NPM package.
+You can create the extension file in one of two ways:

 ```sh
 web-ext build -a ..
 ```

+The built extension can be installed and run in Developer Edition, Nightly, and ESR versions of Firefox, after toggling the "xpinstall.signatures.required" preference in "about:config".

+For installation in any Firefox, extension has to be signed ([more info here](https://developer.mozilla.org/en-US/Add-ons/Distribution)).

+The extension can be zipped to a file with the web-ext NPM package.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>